-The Education Workforce Council (EWC) is the independent regulator in Wales for teachers in maintained schools, Further Education teachers and learning support staff in both school and FE settings, as well as youth workers and people involved in work-based learning.
+The Education Workforce Council (EWC) is the independent regulator for the education workforce in Wales, covering teachers and learning support staff in school and further education settings, qualified youth/youth support workers and work-based learning practitioners.

 The principal aims of Council are to:

 - contribute to improving the standards of teaching and the quality of learning in Wales

 - maintain and improve standards of professional conduct amongst teachers and persons who support teaching and learning in Wales

 - safeguard the interests of learners, parents and the public and maintain public trust and confidence in the education workforce

 The EWC's main functions are to:

 - establish and maintain a Register of Education Practitioners